“In our interdependent world, cities have not only the obligation but the right to achieve solutions to global issues.”

-Engaged Mayors have lead the development of the Project for a GPM.
 After the publication of Dr. Barber’s If Mayors Ruled the World (2013), cities and urban experts began to discuss the idea of a global governance platform that harnessed the collective power of cities.

-In 2013 and 2014, three planning sessions were held each attended by increasing numbers of mayors, public officials, governance and urban experts.
+In 2013 and 2014, three planning sessions were held each attended by increasing numbers of mayors, public officials, urban- and governance experts.
 The first was held in Seoul, Korea, hosted by Mayor Park Won-Soon and the Asian intercity network “CityNet.”
-The second session was in New York City under the auspices of Michael Bloomberg’s CityLab, where Dr. Barber was a featured speaker.
-The third and most ambitious session was in Amsterdam in September 2014.
-Hosted by the Dutch Mayors Van der Laan (Amsterdam), Aboutaleb (Rotterdam), Van Zanen (Utrecht) and Van Aartsen (The Hague) — over thirty cities were represented together with fifty urban and governance experts.
+The second session took place in New York City under the auspices of Michael Bloomberg’s CityLab.
+The third and most ambitious session was in Amsterdam in September 2014, hosted by the Dutch Mayors Van der Laan (Amsterdam), Aboutaleb (Rotterdam), Van Zanen (Utrecht) and Van Aartsen (The Hague).
+Over thirty cities were represented together with fifty urban and governance experts.